What We Believe

 A Confessional Church

-• This theology is catholic in that it reaffirms the doctrines of historic Christian orthodoxy such as those defined by the Apostles’ Creed and the great ecumenical councils of the first millennium of Christian history such as the Councils of Nicaea, Chalcedon, Constantinople, and others.
-These catholic doctrines include such affirmations as the Trinity, the deity of Christ, the atonement of Christ, and other doctrines that are integral to historic Christianity.
+• This theology is catholic (meaning “universal”) in that it reaffirms the doctrines of historic Christian orthodoxy such as those defined by the Apostles’, Nicene, and Athanasian Creeds.
+These catholic doctrines include such affirmations as the Trinity, the deity of Christ, the atonement of Christ, and other doctrines that are integral to historic Christianity.2

-• This theology is evangelical in that it affirms with historic Protestantism such vital doctrines as Sola Scriptura and Sola Fide.
+• This theology is evangelical in that, along with historic Protestantism, it affirms such vital doctrines as sola Scriptura and sola fide.
 Sola Scriptura means the Bible, as the inspired, infallible, and inerrant Word of God, is the sole written revelation that rules the faith and practice of the Christian community and alone can bind the conscience.
-Sola Fide refers to the doctrine of justification by faith alone whereby the believer is justified before God by the free grace of God by which He imputes the righteousness of Christ to the believer (Rom.
-5:18-19).
-The sole ground of our justification is the merit of Jesus, which is imputed to all who put their trust in Him.
+Sola fide refers to the doctrine of justification by faith alone whereby the believer is justified before God as He imputes the righteousness of Christ to the believer.
+The sole ground of our justification is the merit of Jesus, which is imputed to all who put their trust in Him (Rom.
+3:21-26; 5:18-19).
 Though good works flow necessarily and immediately from all justified persons, these works are not the meritorious grounds of our justification (Eph.
-2:8-10).
+2:8-10).3

-• This theology is reformed in that the distinctive doctrines of the Protestant Reformers such as Martin Luther, Huldrych Zwingli, John Calvin, and John Knox, as well as of their successors in the Puritan tradition such as John Owen, Benjamin Keach, Jonathan Edwards, and Charles Spurgeon, are also embraced in a way that distinguishes the Reformed tradition from other Protestant bodies.
-Reformed theology places great emphasis on the doctrine of God, which doctrine is central to the whole of its theology.
-In a word, Reformed theology is God-centered.
-The structure of the biblical Covenant of Grace is the framework for this theology.
-The concept of God’s grace supplies the core of this theology.
+• This theology is reformed in that the distinctive doctrines of the Protestant Reformers, as well as their successors in the Puritan tradition, are embraced in a way that distinguishes the Reformed tradition from other Protestant bodies.
+Reformed theology places great emphasis on the doctrine of God, which is central to the whole of its theology.
+In a word, Reformed theology is God-centered.4 The structure of the biblical Covenant of Grace is the framework for this theology.5 The concept of God’s grace supplies the core of this theology.

 The Solas of the Protestant Reformation